rome539/nostr-archive/README.md

 - Embedded music players for Spotify, Apple Music, YouTube Music, and song.link
 - Players load directly in note cards
 - No more opening new tabs for music
+- New "Music" filter to find all notes with music links

 - Enhanced engagement tracking system
 - Sort by reactions, zaps, reposts, and quotes